 There are no standard forms or exact wording to use in your copyright permissions request letter, though there are a number of things your request for permission should address.
-At a minimum, you should set out the following items in your copyright permissions request letter:
+At a minimum, considering including the following items in your copyright permissions request letter:

-- An accurate yet brief description of the copyright-protected material in question
+- An accurate yet brief identification of the copyright-protected material in question

 - How you will use the content

-- Where you will use the content (e.g., in a seminar, book or online)
+- Where you will use the content (e.g., in a seminar, book, course materials or online)